Time-dependent queue length distribution in queues fed by $K$ customers in a finite interval: A computational procedure for piecewise Markovian queues with piecewise constant pdf of arrival times

 Theorem \ref{thm:distribution of the number of customers} shows that the computation of $\pi_{\ell}(t,K)$ is reduced to the computation of $\hat{p}_{k,k-\ell}(t)$'s.
 Unfortunately, however, the latter is not easy in general.
-We thus restrict our attention to Markovian queues, where system parameters, including the pdf $f(t)$ of arrival times, are assumed to be piecewise constant in time.
+We thus restrict our attention to piecewise Markovian queues \cite{Kuczura1973}, where system parameters, including the pdf $f(t)$ of arrival times, are assumed to be piecewise constant in time.

+In the rest of this paper, we simply refer to such piecewise Markovian systems as Markovian queues for brevity.
 For this special case, we consider a computational procedure for the time-dependent queue length distribution $\pi_{\ell}(t,K)$ ($0 < t \leq T$).